felixoswald/weishaupt-ebus-reader/README.md

 # weishaupt-ebus-reader
-Read and decode messages from Weishaupt WTC devices using ebus protocol
+Read and decode messages from Weishaupt devices using ebus protocol

 ## structure
 EBUS<br>